Any links to Amazon are affiliate links.

 - Tracing: With tracing, your child can practice grip and also exercise the muscles of the hand.
 Start with tracing inside the stencil, then move on to tracing outside the stencil.
 Stencils.
 You can also have your child trace pictures from coloring pages.

 - Cutting: Cutting strengthens the muscles of the hands.
-Melissa & Doug Scissors Set (2).
+You just need some safety scissors and things for your little one to cut.
 As mentioned above, you can buy fun cutting activity books (Let’s Cut Paper! ).
 You can also draw lines on a paper for your child to cut.

 There is more to learning than information; there are many social skills that are important to helping your child be able to focus and learn.
 If you plan to send your child to school, there are certain social skills that will help him succeed there.
 If you plan on homeschooling, it would be a good idea for your child to learn to sit and pay attention to you.
 Here are some skills to work on.